Get new content delivered directly to your inbox.

 III

 The stranger sat with one ankle propped over his knee, looking quite at ease.
-He was long-limbed and pale, with a slender build, but strong, square shoulders.
-His raven-black hair was swept back and tied at the nape of his neck, contrasting sharply against his clear, narrow face.
+He was long-limbed and pale, with a slender build and strong, square shoulders.
+His black hair was swept back and tied at the nape of his neck, contrasting sharply against his clear, narrow face.
 Clad entirely in black but for the silver embroidery that embellished his cloak and belt, he made quite an imposing figure, despite his casual position.

 “Who are you?”
 Meghan asked, taking a step forward.

 The man didn’t move, but regarded her with a calm yet peculiar expression, almost unreadable.
-Meghan thought for a moment he seemed amused, yet there was also a hint of sadness, and then something else flashed deep within his eyes… something utterly foreign.
+Meghan thought for a moment he seemed amused, yet there was also a hint of melancholy… and something else flashed deep within his eyes… something utterly foreign.

-Meghan didn’t answer, too unsettled by his sudden unexplainable presence.
+Meghan didn’t answer, too unsettled by his inexplicable presence.

-The man looked her over and nodded, answering his own question.
-“Yes… yes you are,” he said with, Meghan thought, a note of approval.
+The man looked her over and answered himself.
+“Yes… yes you are.”
+His voice seemed to hold a note of approval.

 Frowning, Meghan’s eyes darted to where she’d hung her coat.
-There was a dagger in the breast pocket, and she’d been a fool not to keep it on her.
-It was that infernal grogginess, clouding her mind and addling her senses.
+There was a dagger in the breast pocket, and she’d been a fool not to keep it.

-“I wouldn’t do that, if I were you,” said the rider, raising his brows.
+“I wouldn’t, if I were you,” said the rider, raising an eyebrow.

-The man rose and moved forward, gliding smoothly past Meghan as she shrank back.
-Turning, he looked down to meet her eyes and Meghan realized suddenly how very tall he was.
+The man rose and moved forward, gliding smoothly past Meghan as she shrank backward.
+When he turned to meet her eyes she realized suddenly how very tall he was.

-“In a way,” he said.
-Blinking, he turned away and looked through the window, leaning against the wall.
-From some hidden pocket in his cloak, he pulled out a worn booklet and flipped it open, scanning the pages with a cool gaze.
+“In a way.”
+The man moved again, leaning his shoulder against the wall.
+From a pocket in his cloak, he pulled out a worn booklet and flipped it open, scanning the pages with a cool gaze.

 “During your fifteenth year you also witnessed the Fainhearn Massacre, in which you lost your mother, and you were taken as a ward by your father’s younger half-brother, the blacksmith Finn MacGabhann- correct?”